What IS Mindful Medical Massage Therapy?

 We believe, integrating mindfulness into a mindful medical massage therapy practice can give greatly enhanced results due to the heightened neurological activity of the involved sensory-motor nerve pathways.

 The DSL Edgework Process is about a Client uncovering and learning to FEEL the NEXUS between their inner reality and their outer actions.
-When they learn to feel that their excess muscle tension, their C.E.M.&.N.T., is something THEY are DOING rather than being some “thing” stuck in their body, they start getting more control over their internal processes.
+When they learn to feel their excess muscle tension, their C.E.M.&.N.T., is something THEY are DOING rather than being some “thing” stuck in their body, they start getting more control over their internal processes.

 Mindful medical massage therapy benefits are greatly enhanced when Client and Practitioner are putting their minds down into their tissues and muscles & fascia.
 It’s as if the minds’ of Client and Practitioner are meeting where the therapists’ hands meet the skin & muscles of the Client.

-At that point, when the thinking mind slows down, and the meditative or mindful mind gets more engaged, a higher degree of precision responsiveness to changes in the Clients’ tissues happens in the therapists own bodymind.
+At that point, when the thinking mind slows down, and the meditative or mindful mind gets more engaged, a higher degree of precise responsiveness to changes in the Clients’ tissues happens in the therapists own bodymind.

 You can read about Sarno’s work in two articles I wrote.
 One is about a podcast from Joe Polish and Steve Ozanich.
 This podcast describes Dr. Sarno’s work in a very accessible way.